MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/performance-tuning/Section_5.1-choosing-storage-for-storage-subsystem-performance.md

 ![storage deployment models](../media/performance-tuning/perftune-guide-storage-deployment-models.png)

 Alternatively, Windows Server 2012 introduced a new technology called Storage Spaces, which provides platform storage virtualization and is further enhanced in Windows Server 2012 R2.
 This enables customers to deploy storage solutions that are cost-efficient, highly-available, resilient, and performance by using commodity SAS/SATA hard drives and JBOD enclosures.
-For more info, see [Using Storage Spaces for Storage Subsystem Performance](using-storage-spaces-for-storage-subsystem-performance.md).

 The following table describes some of the options and considerations for a traditional storage array solution.